Today I'm announcing the United States is targeting the main artery of Russia's economy.

 Go ahead.

-Uh well, you know, the the the thing is is that what's so bad now is that whenever we go down in in West Texas and and all of these other places that we were really rolling and had a lot of all coming in, now the people are gone.
+Well, you know, the thing is, is that what's so bad now is that whenever we go down in West Texas and all of these other places that we were really rolling and had a lot of all coming in, now the people are gone.

-So we can we can have all the equipment we want to drill anything, it's to find the people and get them back to working because then you you have to lay all these people off and they're gone and they don't want to come back.
+It's to find the people and get them back to working because then you have to lay all these people off and they're gone and they don't want to come back.

 No, I understand completely.